 It’s rare to find a performer with this many strings to their bow.
 Ngaio’s versatility as an artist has seen her moving audiences to standing ovations in St George’s Hall with soul striking vocals, spark tears though truth laden lyrics, destroying dancefloors with selections old and new that take crowds on a journey of nostalgia and discovery, and sometimes combine all three!

-The first release to come out in 2021 was Breathe on Archway Records, a fresh new London label specialising in drum & bass in a collaboration with Cardinal Sound.
+Recent releases saw All For You – an Amapiano with a Bristol twist collaboration with Curtisss released on Durkle Disco- saw play on BBC Radio 1 and BBC Radio 6.
+2021’s release was Breathe on Archway Records, a fresh new London label specialising in drum & bass in a collaboration with Cardinal Sound.
 In 2020 the We Fly Remix EP, released on Durkle Disco, was picked as Jamz Supernova’s EP of the week on BBC 1Xtra featuring remixes from Boa Kusasa, Hagan, KG and LR Groove after the original live project was released on Saffron Records.
 2018 was NGAIO’s first collaboration with Cardinal Sound when he remixed See Them from her debut EP brought out on Durkle Disco in 2018 reaching clubs from Europe to Australia by marrying soul with UK Funky.

 Despite a pandemic, NGAIO’s music has reached many new audiences after opening the main stage at Lakota’s Summer of Love Festival, Love Saves The Day, Gilles Peterson’s We Out Here Online Festival, Addison Grove’s Barrelfest spanning 4 continents, London Remixed Festival, Trinity Gardens, Lakota Gardens, Pride, Breaking Bread Jazz Nights, Bath Festival, Bristol Beacon’s Takeover and multiple Sofar Sounds – online and in-person – as well as curate a specialist Making Black History mix for Shambala.